 As the camera pans the skyline of the city, you hear the majestic sounds of the trumpets playing the theme song.
-Become instantly transported into the realm of Ewing Oil.
-The mansion was set in the middle of nowhere looking as grand as any Castle in Europe.
+The mansion sitting in the middle of nowhere looking as grand as any Castle in Europe.
 As you drive in, the Estate becomes smaller until you realize it’s just a home, but what a home it is.
-Daily tours are available of the mansion and museum.
-The enormous conference rooms are available for rent for weddings and proms alike.
-Join one of the many trail rides available and enjoy the beauty of the area.
+We became instantly transported into the realm of Ewing Oil .

 YOU TAKE FLIGHT LLC

-Happening across a helicopter ride in Groupon, Meribeth’s response was “Book it Dano”.
-Before the flight, a questionnaire was emailed to us.
-Answering the queries as to why we were taking the tour, the owner contacted me.
-Kelley from “You Take Flight” was so enthralled by our story, two cousins meeting again years later, she offered a complimentary upgrade.
+After happening across a helicopter ride in Groupon, I told Meribeth who eagerly stammered “Book it Dano” Before the flight, a questionnaire was emailed to us.
+Upon answering the queries as to why we were taking the tour, the owner contacted me.
+So enthralled by our story, two cousins meeting again years later, Kelley from “You Take Flight” offered a complimentary upgrade.
 Arriving at the airport our hearts were in our stomachs, this was a first for us both.
 After a brief safety talk, we took to the skys on our VIP helicopter tour to view the city skyline at sunset.
 Ecstatically blown away by the experience, we were in complete bliss by the time we landed

 SIXTH FLOOR MUSEUM

-As Americans, we’ve all heard the story and seen the pictures of President John F Kennedy’s assassination.
+As Americans, we’ve seen the pictures and heard the stories of President John F Kennedy’s assassination.
 November 22, 1963, our country went into shock.
 The nation mourns as TV anchors and radio DJ’s announce, “The president has been shot”.
-The city of Dallas went into a complete panic.
-Shots were heard from a nearby building and the grassy knoll below, as people screamed and ran away.
+Meanwhile the city of Dallas went into a complete panic.
+Shots were heard coming from a nearby building and from the grassy knoll below as people screamed and ran away from the scene.

 FORT WORTH STOCKYARDS